xrdocs/design/_blogs/2018-05-08-compass-peering-fabric-hld.md

 provider may construct a peering edge attached to an edge or central datacenter.
 As gateway functions in the network become virtualized for applications such as vPE, vCPE, and mobile 5G, the need to attach Internet peering to the SP DC becomes more important.
-The Compass Peering Fabric supports interconnected to the DC via the SP core or with the PFS nodes as leafs to the DC spine.
+The Peering Fabric supports interconnected to the DC via the SP core or with the PFS nodes as leafs to the DC spine.
 These would act as traditional border routers in the DC design.